-Regarding salvation, many brothers and sisters say with confidence: “The Bible says: ‘That if you shall confess with your mouth the, and shall believe in your heart that God has raised Him from the dead, you shall .
-For with the heart man believes to righteousness; and with the mouth confession is made to salvation’ (Romans 10:9–10).
-We have received salvation at the cross of the Lord Jesus and if we only believe in our hearts and confess our sin with our mouths, we will be forgiven—we are already saved, so we have full salvation and when the Lord comes, we will definitely enter the kingdom of heaven.”
+Regarding being raptured into the heavenly kingdom, many brothers and sisters say with confidence: “The Bible says: ‘That if you shall confess with your mouth the, and shall believe in your heart that God has raised Him from the dead, you shall be saved.
+For with the heart man believes to righteousness; and with the mouth confession is made to ’ (Romans 10:9–10).
+We have received salvation at the cross of the Lord Jesus and if we only believe in our hearts and confess our sin with our mouths, we will be forgiven—we are already saved by grace through faith and when the Lord comes, we will definitely be raptured into the kingdom of heaven.”
 Is this viewpoint of ours actually correct?
-Does having our sins forgiven and being saved really mean we have full salvation?
+Does having our sins forgiven and being saved really mean being raptured into the heavenly kingdom?
 We really need to communicate this issue clearly, because it is directly connected to our entering the kingdom of heaven, a great matter.

 Let’s read a couple of passages together: “A sinner such as you, who has just been redeemed, and has not been changed, or been perfected by God, can you be after God’s heart?
 For you, you who are still of your old self, it is true that you were saved by Jesus, and that you are not counted as a sinner because of the salvation of God, but this does not prove that you are not sinful, and are not impure.
 How can you be saintly if you have not been changed?
 Within, you are beset by impurity, selfish and mean, yet you still wish to descend with Jesus—you should be so lucky!
 You have missed a step in your belief in God: You have merely been redeemed, but have not been changed.
 For you to be after God’s heart, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
 In this way you will be unqualified to share in the good blessings of God, for you have missed out a step in God’s work of managing man, which is the key step of changing and perfecting.
 And so you, a sinner who has just been redeemed, are incapable of directly inheriting God’s inheritance.”